-Chisenhale Gallery presents a major new commission and the first solo exhibition in the UK by Luke Willis Thompson.
+Chisenhale Gallery presented a major new commission and the first solo exhibition in the UK by Luke Willis Thompson.

 In November 2016, with the assistance of Chisenhale Gallery, Thompson established a conversation with Reynolds, and her lawyer, and invited Reynolds to work with him on the production of an artwork.
 Thompson proposed to make an aesthetic response that could act as a ‘sister-image’ to Reynolds’ video broadcast.
 Thompson and Reynolds agreed to produce a film together, to be presented in London, and which would break with the well-known image of Reynolds, caught in a moment of violence and distributed within a constant flow of news.